valerieniloinsigh31/footnote-app/README.md

 <b>On Github:</b>
-Disable debug...get rid of traceback which my compromise your site Install X-Frame Options=Same Origin...CORS cross origina resource sharing security feature Waht resources are permitted to be loaded
+Disable debug...get rid of traceback which my compromise your site Install X-Frame Options=Same Origin...CORS cross origina resource sharing security feature Tells system resources are permitted to be loaded

 <b>On Heroku</b>
 Go to settings-Reveal Config Vars